Please see the resource for the learning agreement: Sixth Form – Learning Agreement | Nunthorpe Academy

 Only present marks will count as being present, anything else affects this overall percentage.

-Any absence from the sixth form due to illness must be phoned in to the sixth form reception before 8.30 am on 01642 304550.
+Any absence from the sixth form due to illness must be phoned in to the Academy Attendance Officer before 8.30 am on 01642 310561 ext.
+157.

 Leave of absence requests must be made on the appropriate ‘Request for Absence Form’, which can be obtained from student reception, but must be returned to the Head of Sixth Form for authorisation.
 Returning the form is not an automatic agreement for the absence; this must be approved before any leave is taken.
 Holidays in term time must be avoided due to the level of content delivered within the programme of study for level 3.
 Please see the Nunthorpe website for holiday periods.
 The sixth form remains open for independent study on PD days.